The Best Sustainable Hotels to Book in London, UK

 The Zetter Townhouse, Clerkenwell, for thoughtful amenities

 Boutique Hotel, Hotel

-Sitting pretty between the ice cream-coloured Chelsea townhouses and the regal streets of Westminster, Artist Residence is making sustainability stylish with an enchanting collection of reclaimed furniture such as revitalised chocolate-leather armchairs and countryfied tweed headboards.
-Further cementing their sustainable approach, the hotel runs recycling initiatives, uses eco-friendly cleaning products and stocks minibars full of local treats.
-If you’ve got the budget, the neo-romantic suites come with luxurious extras including freestanding cast iron bath and bespoke emerald sofas.
-Meanwhile, its restaurant is all about seasonal produce and you can dine on parmesan truffle fries or stacks of pancakes under the candy-striped canopies of the terrace.
+Sitting pretty between ice cream-coloured Chelsea townhouses and the regal streets of Westminster, Artist Residence is making sustainability stylish with an enchanting collection of reclaimed furniture such as revitalised chocolate-leather armchairs and countryfied tweed headboards.
+Further cementing its sustainable approach, the hotel runs recycling initiatives, uses eco-friendly cleaning products and stocks minibars full of local treats.
+If you have the budget, the Neo-Romantic suites come with luxurious extras including freestanding cast-iron baths and bespoke emerald sofas.
+Meanwhile, its restaurant is all about seasonal produce, and you can dine on parmesan truffle fries or stacks of pancakes under the candy-striped canopies of the terrace.
 Descend afterwards into the bewitching depths of the cocktail cellar to sip on literary-inspired concoctions such as the divinely smokey Alice in Wonderland.

 These recommendations were updated on December 7, 2021 to keep your travel plans fresh.